- WHAT WE DO

 Below are five more fascinating and convincing facts and stats delivered for your reading pleasure on the efficacy and popularity of eLearning.
 May you decide to join the growing ranks of sophisticated eLearners and eEducators who do business with Designing Digitally, Inc. for the betterment of their employees and their businesses.

 The online corporate market for eLearning is anticipated to grow by 13% every year up to 2017.
-Currently, up to 77% of U.S. companies offer online corporate training to improve the professional development of their employees.
+Currently, up to 77% of U.S. companies offer online corporate e learning training to improve the professional development of their employees.
 Question: are you one of those companies?

 The global market for mobile learning products and services reached $5.3 billion as of 2012.
 Given the expected compound annual growth rate of 18.2% for the next five years, it is now estimated that the global mobile learning market by the end of 2015 will reach $8.7 billion - reaching $12.2 billion by 2017.
 It is important to note that in 2012, the top buyers of mobile learning products and services where the USA, Japan, South Korea, China, and India, while it is expected that by 2017 the top consumers of mobile educational products/services will be China, the USA, Indonesia, India, and also Brazil.